Drywall Hanging Tools Checklist for DIY Beginners

 What to Look For

-If your cuts are crooked, every seam becomes harder to finish.
+If your cuts are crooked, every seam becomes harder to finish and more likely to crack later.

 Shop drywall T-squares at Lowe’s